 see more tig welding videos

-This is a review of the Miller multimatic 220 AC/DC welder.
+The rest of this page is my initial review of the TIG function on a Miller multimatic 220 AC/DC welder

 Multiprocess machines that can do lift arc DC tig, mig, and stick are not a new thing.

 Those machines are very useful but they are missing one thing.

 The ability to tig weld aluminum on AC.

 AC TIG has been the missing piece.
 The one thing that requires you to buy another welder in order to be able to tig weld aluminum

 All that has changed now.
 This is one of a few welding machines available now that can handle all the welding needs for a whole lot of shops.

 The Miller Multimatic 220 multiprocess welder does high frequency start tig welding on both AC and DC …